Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Our Approach

 \subsection{RL Task Description}

-During an episode, the goal of the agent is to place an object on the table, as shown in \figref{fig:motivation}.
-Furthermore, each episode is divided into four task states \(q \in [0,3]\) as depicted in \figref{fig:architecture}\,c.
-Task states 1-3 are integrated into the RL architecture while task state 0 is executed by a predefined grasping routine.

-At the beginning of each training episode (\(q\)\,=\,0), a random object of the layout is selected as placing object $o_n$ and the robot is set to an initial configuration above the workspace.
-Given the assembly sequence, we spawn all preceding objects $o_1, \dots, o_{n-1}$ on the table to simulate a successful placement of them.
-Both, the yaw angle of $o_n$ (\(\theta_{\text{place}}\)) and the EE's yaw angle \((\theta_{\text{EE}}\)) are randomly chosen according to (\(\theta_{\text{place}}, \theta_{\text{EE}} \in [-\SI{90}{\degree},+\SI{90}{\degree}]\)).
-Afterwards, the agent has to place the object as close as possible to the ones on the table (\(q\)\,=\,1).
-Since we consider the retraction of the EE after placing the objects (\(q\)\,=\,2) as part of the pipeline, we use a retraction goal that it has to reach to successfully terminate the episode, while avoiding contact with any object on the table.
-An episode terminates unsuccessfully when the maximum number of steps \(N_\text{ep}\) is reached, or a collision occurs.
-When an episode terminates, we reset the environment (\(q\)\,=\,3) and the agent starts again in task state~0.

-Note that during training, only single object placements are considered, and those objects are randomly sampled.
+During an episode, the goal of the agent is to place an object in the workspace, as shown in \figref{fig:motivation}.
+At the beginning of each training episode, a routine initializes the robot to a start configuration with the EE \SI{5}{cm} above the workspace grasping a randomly selected object $o_i$ out of the layout.
+Given the assembly sequence, we spawn all preceding objects $o_1, \dots, o_{i-1}$ in the workspace to simulate a successful placement of them.
+Both, the grasp yaw angle of $o_i$ (\(\theta_{\text{grasp}}\)) and the EE's yaw angle \((\theta_{\text{EE}}\)) are randomly chosen according to (\(\theta_{\text{grasp}}, \theta_{\text{EE}} \in [-\SI{90}{\degree},+\SI{90}{\degree}]\)).
+Afterwards, the agent has to place the object as close as possible to the ones that are already in the workspace.
+An episode terminates unsuccessfully when the maximum number of steps \(N_\text{ep}\) is reached, or if a collision occurs.
+When an episode terminates, we reset the environment and the agent starts again to place the next object.
+Note that during training, the agent places single, randomly sampled objects.
 During inference, we extend the task to place all objects sequentially according to the given assembly sequence.